 With nearly 40 years of advocating for Black women’s health under their belt, the Black Women’s Health Imperative (BWHI) strives to make health care in all forms more accessible to Black women.
 BWHI has an extensive history as a champion of Black wellness and continues to be one of the largest organizations supporting Black women.

-Seeking to remove the barriers between Black people and their healing, the Black Emotional and Mental Health Collective (BEAM) advocates for health and healing in the Black community while providing free resources to educate others and promote wellness.
+Seeking to remove the barriers between Black people and their healing, the Black Emotional and Mental Health Collective (BEAM) advocates for health and healing in the Black community while providing free resources for BIPOC students to educate others and promote wellness.

 3 Resources for Indigenous Students